AWStats was useful for integrating access logs from multiple servers

 server log files to merge them (sorted on date) and/or to make a reverse

 DNS lookup (if asked).
-The result log file is sent on standard output.logresolvemerge works on the command line to
+The result log file is sent on standard output.logresolvemerge runs on the command line and

 Source: AWStats logfile analyzer 7.5 Documentation

-Usage: logresolvemerge.pl [options] file (date sorting of only one file) logresolvemerge.pl [options] file1 ... filen (date sorting and merging of multiple files) logresolvemerge.pl [options] *.* (date sorting of multiple files (sort and merge all logs by date) perl logresolvemerge.pl [options] *.* > newfile (sort and merge all logs in the directory by date and write to newfile) Options: -dnslookup make a reverse DNS lookup on IP adresses -dnslookup=n same with an parallel threads instead of serial requests -dnscache=file make DNS lookup from cache file first before network lookup (Performs DNS lookup from cache file "file" before network lookup) -showsteps print on stderr benchmark information every 8192 lines (Outputs stderr benchmark information every 8192 lines) -addfilenum if -addfilename if used with several files, file name can be added in first field of output file.
-This can be used to add a cluster id when log files come from several load balanced computers. -stoponfirsteof Stop processing when any logfile reaches end-of-file.
-(Stops processing when the last line of any one of multiple files is reached.) -printfields For IIS or W3C logs, prints the latest field header for the currentlog file when switching between log file entries so that the parsercan automatically determine which fields are available.
-(For IIS or W3C logs, outputs the latest field headers.) do not have)
+Usage: logresolvemerge.pl [options] file (date sort only one file) logresolvemerge.pl [options] file1 ... filen (date sort and merge multiple files) logresolvemerge.pl [options] *.* (date sort and merge all logs in a directory) perl logresolvemerge.pl [options] *.* > newfile (date sort and merge all logs in a directory and write to newfile) Options: -dnslookup make a reverse DNS lookup on IP adresses (reverse lookup IP addresses from DNS) -dnslookup=n same with an parallel threads instead of serial requests (run dnslookup with n parallel threads) -dnscache=file make DNS lookup from cache file first before network lookup (perform DNS lookup from cache file "file" before network lookup) -showsteps print on stderr benchmark information every 8192 lines (output benchmark information on stderr every 8192 lines) -addfilenum if used with several files, file number can be added in first. -addfilename if used with several files, file name can be added in the first field of output file.
+This can be used to add a cluster ID when log files come from several load balanced computers. -stoponfirsteof Stop processing when any logfile reaches end-of-file. -printfields For IIS or W3C logs, prints the latest field header for the current log file when switching between log file entries so that the parser can automatically determine which fields are available. -ignoremissing will not fail if a log file is missing

-As a caution, it states that ``there is no guarantee,'' ``sorting is not exact,'' and ``it is not a tool for sorting a single file.''
+As a note, it states that "there is no guarantee," "the sorting is not strict," and "it is not a tool for sorting a single file."

-It's a free tool so don't get angry if you have any problems.
+It is a free tool, so please don't get angry if there are any problems.

 Let's try it

-if it is not installed on your server, please install it using the command below.
+if it's not installed on your server, please install it using the following command.

 cd /usr/src/ wget http://prdownloads.sourceforge.net/awstats/awstats-7.3.tar.gz tar zxvf awstats-7.3.tar.gz

-Click here if you want to install using yum.
-(To be honest, if you only want to use logresolvemerge.pl, I think you can use just the source.)
+If you want to install it with yum, click here.
+(To be honest, if you only want to use logresolvemerge.pl, I think you only need the source.)

 yum install --enablerepo=epel awstats